-Industrial groups, while supporting the Protocol, have not always been able to quantify the costs or time taken to obtain conformity assessment of their industrial products in Lithuania.
+Industrial groups, while supporting the Protocol, have not always been able to quantify the costs or time taken to obtain conformity assessment of their industrial products in Slovenia.
 The precise extent of savings in time, cost and market opportunity of this Protocol is therefore not feasible in every case to determine.
 This may only be possible once the Protocol has been in operation for some time.
-However, on the basis of a rough calculation, it is estimated4 that this Protocol would create cost saving opportunities for the exporting industry of around €430 millions a year, some of which will be passed on to European importers and consumers.
+However, on the basis of a rough calculation, it is estimated4 that this Protocol would create cost saving opportunities for the European exporting industry of around \in 26 millions per year and about \in 13 millions per year in terms of cost savings to Slovenian exporters to the EC.
+Some of these savings will be passed on to European importers and consumers.

-Trade figures between the EC and Lithuania are attached for information.
-In 2000, the general trade balance in sectors covered by this Protocol shows a trade surplus for EU of around €1800 million.
+Trade figures between the EC and Slovenia are attached for information.
+In 2001 the general trade balance in sectors covered by this Protocol shows a trade surplus for EU of around €512 million.
+However, the trade surplus is for Slovenia in the electrical sector.
 It is expected that trade will increase further when the PECA is in force.

 3 Point 4.2.b.
-COM(99)710 - final 20.12.1999.
+COM(99) 710 - final 20.12.1999.

-Working hypothesis that certification and other related costs amount to an average of 1.5 % of trade
+4 Working hypothesis that certification and other related costs amount to an average of 1.5 % of trade

-Nevertheless, most benefits are clearly not quantifiable, such as reduced time for accessing markets, better predictability, less protectionism, and harmonisation of systems.
+In fact, most benefits are clearly not quantifiable, such as reduced time for accessing markets, better predictability, less protectionism, and harmonisation of systems.
 What can be ascertained is that any agreement provides reciprocal levels of market access, in terms of conformity assessment.

-These advantages outweigh greatly the resources that the Commission will have to engage in maintenance activities of the Protocol, evaluated at 1.2 person per year and some travel and other expenses relating to meetings and other activities such as editing guides.
+These advantages outweigh greatly the resources that the Commission will have to engage in maintenance activities of the Protocol, evaluated at 0.8 person per year and some travel and other expenses relating to meetings and other activities such as editing guides.

-In terms of the benefits to Lithuania, the PECA will facilitate access to the Community market and will give political credit for having aligned its legislation.
-Lithuania regards the PECA as a means to develop closer industrial relations with the EU and fully to integrate certain sectors with the Single Market before accession.
+In terms of the benefits to Slovenia, the PECA will facilitate access to the Community market and will give political credit for having aligned its legislation.
+Slovenia regards the PECA as a means to develop closer industrial relations with the EU and fully to integrate certain sectors with the Single Market before accession.